All charities will need to check and update their details before they can access the annual return service. Find out what you need to do.

-The 2018 annual return will include new questions which you can view before you log in to send your annual return.
+The 2018 annual return is a tailored service.
+It includes new questions which you can view before you sign in.

 We recognise that for some charities the new questions will create additional work.
 Certain questions will be optional this year to give you time to put the systems in place to collect the information easily, requiring less effort in future.